 One aspect of the mechanism for SSWs that is less well understood is the cause of the amplification of the waves.
 The rarity of SH SSWs provides compelling evidence for the importance of the wave flux from troposphere as the SH topography and land-sea contrast is unable to produce sufficiently strong planetary wave forcing for more frequent SSWs as observed in the NH.

-- 305 However even in the NH anomalously large upward wave fluxes compared to the climatological values shown, for instance, in Figure 4 are essential for SSWs.
+However even in the NH anomalously large upward wave fluxes compared to the climatological values shown, for instance, in Figure 4 are essential for SSWs.
 Some studies have argued that the anomalous fluxes result from blocking (e.g., Quiroz, 1986; Martius et al., 2009) and/or other tropospheric precursor events (e.g., Taguchi and Hartmann, 2006; Cohen and Jones, 2011), while other studies have stressed the importance of the state of the stratosphere.
-One possibility originally proposed by Palmer (1981a) to explain the occurrence of the 1979 SSW is the stratosphere is "preconditioned" to favor enhanced upward - 310 wave propagation (Albers and Birner, 2014; Hitchcock and Haynes, 2016), as originally proposed by Tim Palmer (1981a) to explain the occurrence of the 1979 SSW propagation of Rossby and gravity waves (Albers and Birner, 2014; Hitchcock and Haynes, 2016) .
+One possibility originally proposed by Palmer (1981a) to explain the occurrence of the 1979 SSW is the stratosphere is "preconditioned" to favor enhanced upward propagation of Rossby and gravity waves (Albers and Birner, 2014; Hitchcock and Haynes, 2016).
 An alternative possibility, first suggested by Plumb (1981), is internal wave mean-flow feedbacks within the stratosphere leads to a resonant growth of Rossby wave amplitudes (Matthewman and Esler, 2011).
-Most likely both the state of stratosphere and tropospheric precusors are relevant for the generation of SSWs since it has been estimated that only about a third of SSWs are - 315 preceded by extreme anomalous upward planetary wave fluxes from the lower troposphere (Birner and Albers, 2017).
+Most likely both the state of stratosphere and tropospheric precusors are relevant for the generation of SSWs since it has been estimated that only about a third of SSWs are preceded by extreme anomalous upward planetary wave fluxes from the lower troposphere (Birner and Albers, 2017).

 Despite the uncertainty over the precise mechanism for the generation of SSWs the geometric vortex parameters associated with the warming are known to be important (Albers and Birner, 2014).
 Hence the traditional mathematical classification of SSWs in terms of the dominant wave number is often supplemented by more physically based classifications of SSWs linked to the morphology of the polar vortex as diagnosed from maps of the isentropic distribution of PV (Waugh, 1997).
-Charlton - 320 and Polvani (2007) were the first to use such an approach and classified SSWs as either "(vortex) displacement," characterized by a clear shift of the polar vortex off the pole, or "(vortex) split," when the polar vortex breaks into two separate vortices of comparable size.
+Charlton and Polvani (2007) were the first to use such an approach and classified SSWs as either "(vortex) displacement," characterized by a clear shift of the polar vortex off the pole, or "(vortex) split," when the polar vortex breaks into two separate vortices of comparable size.
 Examples of displaced and split warming events are shown in Figure 9b and c, respectively.
-A simple relationship between the geometric vortex parameters and a Fourier decomposition of the fields does not exist (Waugh, 1997) but wave number one warmings generally result in a vortex displacement and the presence of wave number two is essential for - a split vortex.
+A simple relationship between the geometric vortex parameters and a Fourier decomposition of the fields does not exist (Waugh, 1997) but wave number one warmings generally result in a vortex displacement and the presence of wave number two is essential for a split vortex.
 Classifying SSWs according to whether they are vortex splitting or vortex displacement events has proved useful for tracking the nature and timing of the surface impacts of SSWs (Hall et al., 2021a).
 Therefore, understanding the generation of SSWs is likely to lead to a better understanding of their surface effects (Section 6.3).